-Precautions before taking Paxlovid
+What to consider before taking Paxlovid

-Tell your healthcare provider about all the medicines you take.
+Tell your healthcare provider about ALL the medicines you take.

 - Tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including prescription and over the counter medicines, vitamins and herbal supplements (for example, St. John’s Wort).